ASVAB Practice Test Free

 We will now continue to the additional five sections which are included in the composite score.
 Make sure to check in the above table which sections are relevant to your preferred position and begin your practice.
 We will start with General Science, which assesses your basic knowledge in various scientific fields.

 General Science offers a broad overview of both the physical and biological sciences.
-Serving as a foundational assessment, this section evaluates a test taker's knowledge in areas such as Earth science, biology, chemistry, and physics.
+With 15 questions in 12 minutes (CAT-ASVAB) and 25 questions in 11 minutes (P&P ASVAB) both versions provide 30 seconds or less for each question.
 Let’s dive in with a few example questions.

 What does an amperemeter measure?